teeso/wp-calypso/client/components/data/query-jetpack-settings/README.md

 Query Jetpack Onboarding Settings
 =================================

-`<QueryJetpackOnboardingSettings />` is a React component used in managing network requests for Jetpack Onboarding Settings.
+`<QueryJetpackSettings />` is a React component used in managing network requests for Jetpack Onboarding Settings.

 ## Usage